 About the competition

-The year 2021 marks the 20th anniversary since the Latvian Academy of Sciences launched the annual science achievement competition.
-The authors of the initiative – academics Jānis Stradiņš and Jānis Kristapsons – formulated the principal aim of the competition: annual monitoring of the processes in Latvian science by assessing and naming the most significant achievements of the year.
-Also, the results and winners of the competition would be popularized among wider public thus contributing to development of science communication in Latvia.
+The year 2023 marks the 22nd anniversary since the Latvian Academy of Sciences launched the annual science achievement competition.
+The principal aim of the competition since then has been: annual monitoring of the processes in Latvian science by assessing and naming the most significant achievements of the year.
+Also, the results and winners of the competition would be popularized among wider public thus contributing to science communication in Latvia.
 Since 2011, as the competition gained its popularity among researchers and the academic community, the winners are awarded diplomas, and a special awarding ceremony is held.
-In the following years the event's regular and numerous attendees include its supporters, sponsors, media representatives and stakeholders, and it has become the most festive event of the year that highlights and celebrates the excellence in Latvian science.
+In the following years the event's regular and numerous attendees include its supporters, sponsors, media representatives and other stakeholders.
+This annual event highlights and celebrates the excellence in Latvian science and research.

 - Introduction by the LAS President Ivars Kalviņš.

 - Awarding of the LAS Grand Medal 2023 to Pauls Stradiņš, LAS foreign member.

 - Laudatio for LAS Grand Medal 2023 laureate Pauls Stradiņš by academician Linards Skuja.